-Women’s Rugby World Cup 2025 Fixtures, Kick-Times, Full matches schedule, dates, how to watch in England host.
+Women’s Rugby World Cup 2025 Fixtures Today, Kick-off Times, Full matches schedule, dates, how to watch, latest results.

 The full fixtures have been released for the Women's Rugby World Cup 2025, with hosts England facing USA at Sunderland's Stadium of Light in the opener